omeka/omeka-s-enduser/docs/modules/collecting.md

 	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
 	 - Item resource (will appear as dropdown)
 		 - This will offer the user the choice of existing items to add as a property value.
 You can paste anything after the `admin/` in the url of an advanced search to load specific items.
-		 - [Custom Vocab](../modules/customvocab/) (requires that plugin to be installed)
-			 - If selected, an additional dropdown will load.
+	 - [Custom Vocab](../modules/customvocab/) (requires that plugin to be installed).
+If selected, an additional dropdown will load.
 Use this to select from your existing Custom Vocabs.
 This will load as a dropdown for the users on the public side of the form.
+	 - If you have [Numeric data types](../modules/numericdatatypes/) installed, you will also have the options:
+		 - Numeric timestamp
+		 - Numeric interval
+		 - Numeric duration
+		 - Numeric integer
- - Required? check if this field should be required.
+ - Check the Required? box if the prompt is required.

 **Item Media** allows visitors to add media to their item.
-Media Type: options are
+Media Type:

+- A dropdown for Media type, with the following options:
 	- Upload one, which allows users to upload one file;
 	- Upload multiple, which allows users to upload multiple files at once using the browser's native file picker (with shift or control keys);
 	- Map (requires Mapping module);
 	- URL;
 	- HTML.
 - Prompt Text: If you want the prompt to be something other than the property label.

-Check the Required? box if the media should be required
+- Check the Required? box if the prompt is required.

 **Item Supplementary** additional information for the item, not linked to any particularly vocabulary or property.